 Jaras, originally from Santiago, Chile, became keenly aware of social imbalances in the work world after moving to the US in college.
 She spent the better part of a decade setting salaries at companies, public and private.

 After a few years, she noticed that though she worked hard to be unbiased, she often offered female candidates compensation falling on the low end of the pay scale.
-She realized many women didn’t try to negotiate their salaries, instead accepting the first salary offer.
+She realized many women didn’t try to negotiate their salaries, instead, they were accepting the first salary offer.

 This led Jaras to found the company Salary Coaching LLC, a company she runs out of Hanover, New Hampshire.
 The company’s focus is to help women successfully negotiate and earn more in the workplace.